 As many as I love, I rebuke and chasten: be zealous therefore, and repent.Revelation 3:19(KJV)

-Christ's advice to the church at Laodicea was that their whole value system needed to be changed - their values, their attitudes and their focus.
-They needed to look away from the things they highly esteemed in this world and set their hearts on the spiritual – to cherish that which is of eternal worth – to pursuing the treasures of heaven rather than the trinkets of earth - to fix the eyes of their heart upon Jesus, their Saviour and Lord.
+Christ's advice to the church at Laodicea was that their whole value system needed to be changed - their values, their attitudes, and their focus.
+They needed to look away from the things they highly esteemed in this world and set their hearts on the spiritual.
+They needed to cherish that which is of eternal worth, and pursuing the treasures of heaven rather than the trinkets of earth.
+They needed to fix the eyes of their heart upon Jesus, their Saviour and Lord.

-God's discipline towards all of His children in an evidence of His great love and should NEVER be interpreted as punishment.
-Chastening from God is not punishment – but an expression of His deep love for us and God will discipline any of His children that He sees straying into the wrong values, wrong attitudes and wrong focus.
+God's discipline towards all of His children is an evidence of His great love and should NEVER be interpreted as punishment.
+Chastening from God is not punishment, but an expression of His deep love for us and God will discipline any of His children that He sees straying into the wrong values, wrong attitudes, and wrong focus.

-Loving Father, thank You so much that You love me enough to discipline me when my focus strays from what is acceptable to You and beneficial for me.
-Help me to value what is important and to keep the focus of my heart - always on You, in Jesus name I pray, AMEN.
+Heavenly Father, thank You so much that You love me enough to discipline me when my focus strays from what is acceptable to You and beneficial for me.
+Help me to value what is important and to keep the focus of my heart always on You.
+In Jesus' name, AMEN.